victorlicht/tic_tac_toe/README.md

 Make sure you have the following installed on your system:

 - Git (for cloning the repository)
-- GCC (GNU Compiler Collection) for compiling and running the C code
-- Make (for building the project)

 ### Clone the Repository